 If you are transferring from a non-benefits eligible position to a benefits eligible position, make sure to review the plans and options available.
 You have a strict 30-day deadline from your start date to enroll in any health coverage options.
 Enrollment for the Health Insurance and/or any NC Flex plan is done through MyPack Portal under Employee Self Service.
 Click the Benefit Details button and follow the prompts.

 There is a special UNC System Office provision for employees hired prior to 01/01/2013 and are transferring to another position that was advertised and recruited for within the UNC System, and have NOT been eligible to choose the Optional Retirement Plan (ORP) in the past.

-Eligible employees have 60 days from their start date in the new position to choose to stay in the Teachers and State Employees Retirement System (TSERS) or move to ORP.
-Once the choice is made or the 60 day deadline passes, the employee is no longer eligible to change their retirement plan.
-Use the Retirement Plan Transfer Guide to help in your decision to transfer or remain in current plan.
+Eligible employees have 30 days from their start date in the new position to choose to stay in the Teachers and State Employees Retirement System (TSERS) or move to ORP.
+Once the choice is made or the 30 day deadline passes, the employee is no longer eligible to change their retirement plan.

 Pros and cons of changing retirement plans can be discussed with your NC State HR Benefits Consultant.

 All SHRA employees that engage in secondary employment (any work that produces income and is performed for an entity outside of the University) must complete the Secondary Employment Approval form.
 The completed form must be turned in to your supervisor for review and approval.
 The signed form is then maintained in the employee’s departmental personnel file.
 If the secondary employment is ongoing, a new form must be completed each year.